mwb-wiseman/Cubeletics/README.md

 _In-Game_

-The player's cube immediately starts sliding forwards, and can be moved left and right by pressing the 'W' and 'S' keys respectively.
+The player's cube immediately starts progressing forwards, and can be steered left and right by pressing the 'W' and 'S' keys respectively.
 At the top of the screen is a printout of the player's current score, which increases as they move forward.

-If the player hits an obstacle or falls off the side of the course the level resets.
+If the player hits an obstacle or falls off the side of the course, the level resets.

 __Gameflow__